sireeshawedskowshik/MULDENS/README.md

 # Welcome to MulDEns code base.

-MUlDEns is written on top of DomainBeD, a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).
+MulDEns is written on top of DomainBeD, a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).